 Under Dr. Wharton’s leadership, the Electrophysiology Fellowship Program was accredited and accepted its first two fellows in 2003.
 Under the leadership of Christopher D. Nielsen, M.D., the Interventional Fellowship Program was accredited and accepted its first two fellows in 2001 and currently accepts three fellows for the year of training.

 Division faculty members provide extensive teaching services and hold leadership positions across the MUSC campus.
 Peter C. Gazes, M.D., Distinguished University Professor, serves as Associate Dean of Alumni Affairs for the College of Medicine.
 Donald R. Menick, Ph.D., a basic scientist in the Division, serves as director of the Molecular and Cellular Biology and Pathobiology Program (MCBP), and director of the National Institutes of Health (NIH) Summer Research Program for Minority Medical Students.

-The program's first year includes a three-month assignment to the Medical University Hospital's cardiac catheterization laboratories.
-Fellows electing advanced training in interventional cardiology spend their final year in invasive laboratories at Medical University Hospital and at the V.A.
-Medical Center in preparation for additional training in interventional cardiology.
+The program's first year includes a three-month assignment to the University Hospital's cardiac catheterization laboratories.
+Fellows electing advanced training in interventional cardiology spend their final year in invasive laboratories at the main University Hospital and at the Ralph H. Johnson VA Medical Center in preparation for additional training in interventional cardiology.

 For more information on these programs, please contact Paulette Okurowski, Program Coordinator for the Cardiology Fellowship Programs at firstname.lastname@example.org.

 Note: All specialty and subspecialty residents must have passed the USMLE Step 3 Exam (or the equivalent COMLEX Step 3 exam) before entering any MUSC GME program on July 1.